 'Unity from below?
 The impact of the Spanish Civil War on Labour and the left in Aberdeen and Dundee, 1936-1939', Labour History Review 79(3) (2014), 305-27.

 'Public politics and and traditions of popular protest: demonstrations of the unemployed in Dundee and Edinburgh, c.
 1921-1939', Contemporary British History 27(4) (2013), 490-513

 'John MacCormick' in Gerry Hassan and James Mitchell (eds), Scottish National Party leaders (Biteback Publishing, 2016).

 'The independence referendum in historical and political context' in Aileen McHarg, Tom Mullen, Alan Page and Neil Walker (eds), The Scottish independence referendum: constitutional and political implications (Oxford University Press, 2016).

-I participate in the teaching of MO2008 Scotland, Britain and Empire, and offer the following honours courses:
+I co-ordinate MO2008 Scotland, Britain and Empire, and offer the following honours courses:

 MO3365 Nationalism and Unionism in Modern Scotland